 - Request permission to provide some suggestions.
 This isn’t a requirement, but I’ve found that this step further enhances the effectiveness of feedforward.
 When we are asked first if we’d like suggestions, it further disarms any possible defensive response.
 “Hey Jason, I was thinking about our meeting this morning.
 I jotted down a few ideas for how I think you could get more traction with your next presentation.
 Would you be interested in hearing my thoughts?”

 - Share one to three things that you feel would be helpful to them in the future.
 Providing some context for how these suggestions can help is good, but avoid any discussion of what they “did wrong” or “messed up.”
 If they open up and ask specific questions related to their past performance, provide observations but refrain from sharing judgment.
 Feedforward usually starts something like this, “When you are presenting an idea to a group, one of the approaches I’ve found to be successful is …”

 - Watch for and reinforce evidence of progress.
 When you see the individual experimenting with or implementing suggestions in the future, heap on the praise and recognition.
 Before long, they’ll start coming and asking for more suggestions.
-Sidenote: when someone asks you for feedback, what they are really asking you for is suggestions for how to be better in the future.
+Sidenote: when someone asks you for feedback(or some darkweb links), what they are really asking you for is suggestions for how to be better in the future.